You are here

 This award is named for Professor Walter A. Rosenblith (1913-2002), who served as the first Chair of HEI's Research Committee (from 1980 to 1989) and as a member of the HEI Board of Directors from 1990 to 1996.
 Professor Rosenblith's vision of science and standard of excellence enabled HEI to quickly develop a strong scientific program.
 At his urging, HEI developed a program that not only funds research that would contribute needed scientific information for regulation, but also research to strengthen the fundamental science related to environmental issues.
 Professor Rosenblith supported activities intended to attract people engaged in more basic scientific research so that they might bring new tools and new ideas to environmental questions.

 Please note that an applicant who does not meet all eligibility requirements will not be considered for this award.
-HEI will not review applications from individuals with more than six years research experience after obtaining the highest degree.
+HEI will not review applications from individuals with more than seven years research experience after obtaining the highest degree.
 Time spent on non-research activities, such as medical residencies without a research component, may be excluded, however.
-Applicants should contact HEI to discuss their eligibility.
+All applicants should contact HEI to verify their eligibility by sending a full CV to Dr. Dan Crouse.

 HEI expects to provide one or more awards from this RFA each year, depending on available funding and the number and quality of applications.
 The evaluation process considers the qualifications and background of the applicant, the quality and relevance of the research proposal, and the research environment of the applicant.
-Please contact Dr. Annemoon van Erp if you have questions.
+Please contact Dr. Dan Crouse if you have questions.
 For the full text of the Award please refer to the Funding Opportunities page.

 List of Awardees